-The Associate in Arts degree will be awarded to students who meet the following requirements:
+Associate in Arts: this degree will be awarded to students who meet the following requirements:

 - 1. Satisfy core curriculum requirements (60 semester hours). - 2.
-Satisfy the institutional requirements including the Student Success course (not required of students with 12 or more transferable hours or have completed a comparable course at a prior college, or transient nor Joint-Enrolled students), health, and physical education/first aid courses (4-5 semester hours). - 3.
+Satisfy the institutional requirements including the Student Success course (not required of students with 12 or more transferable hours or have completed a comparable course at a prior college, or transient or Joint-Enrolled students), health, and physical education/first aid courses (4-5 semester hours). - 3.
 Complete requirements for the History and Constitution of the United States and Georgia as required by the State of Georgia.
 They may be met by completing American Government, POLS 1101and one of the two U.S. History courses, HIST 2111/2112. - 4.
-Pass the Regents' Exam to demonstrate competence in reading and writing. - 5.
-Meet the residency requirement by earning a minimum of 25 semester hours at East Georgia College. - 6.
-Must demonstrate proficiency in oral communication by completing COMM 1100, Public Speaking, in Area B or C.
+Pass the Regents' Exam to demonstrate competence in reading and writing. - Meet the residency requirement by earning a minimum of 25 semester hours at East Georgia College. - 6.
+Must demonstrate proficiency in oral communication by completing COMM 1100, Public Speaking, in Area B or C of the core curriculum. - 7.
+The formal approval of faculty.